Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

-We formally define all of the above concepts for composite nulls in Section~\ref{sec:the-4-tools}, but the above semi-formal description suffices for the moment.
-One common theme amongst all the aforementioned works over the decades is the repeated appearance of various, often sophisticated, nonnegative supermartingales as the central object that enables all four types of anytime-valid inference, no matter what name they go under.
-In the rest of this paper, we further examine this central role of nonnegative martingales in constructing $p$-values, confidence sets, and $e$-values with the desired robustness to optional stopping (and continuation) of experiments.
-Specifically, we show that all admissible constructions of these objects must employ nonnegative martingales (either explicitly, or implicitly under the hood).
+One common theme amongst all the aforementioned works over the decades is the repeated appearance of various, often sophisticated, \emph{nonnegative supermartingales} as the central object that enables the construction of all four aforementioned tools of anytime-valid inference.
+In the rest of this paper, we further examine this central role of nonnegative martingales in constructing p-processes, confidence sequences, e-processes and sequential tests with the desired robustness to continuous monitoring, and arbitrary optional stopping (and continuation) of experiments.
+Specifically, we show that \emph{all admissible constructions of these objects must employ nonnegative martingales (explicitly or implicitly).}

-We provide a single example here of condition~\eqref{eq:stopped-CI} for the reader to have a concrete instance in mind.
-In the above setup, suppose $X_s$ is i.i.d.~standard Gaussian, then it can be shown~\cite{howard_uniform_2019} that